fabricio-p/c-vector/README.md

    * }
    */

    // You can clone the vector.
 They will have the same data, but modifying any of them won't affect the other, because they're separate.
    // You can create as much clones as your memory fits.
    IntVector vec_clone = InVector_clone(&vec);
-   // Be sure to clean up all the vectors after you finish working with them, or you'll have memory leaks.
+   // Be sure to clean up all the vectors after you finish working with them, otherwise you'll end up leaking memory.
    IntVector_cleanup(&vec);
    IntVector_cleanup(&vec_clone);